sammaxfleet/THISORTHATAPI/README.md

 3. As a user, I want to receive notifications when there are updates or changes to my saved listings - WON't HAVE
 4. AS a User, i want to be able to unsave from my profile. - MUST HAVE

-Edit Profile :

-Milestone: profile edit

-user story: editing profile
+Epic: customized Post model

+User Stories:

-1. Celebrity search -
+1. Celebrity search - MUST HAVE
-2. Outfit description -
+2. Outfit description - MUST HAVE
-3. fashion inspiration -
+3. fashion inspiration - MUST HAVE
-4. Image -
+4. Image - MUST HAVE
-5. Update/ Save
+5. Update/ Save  - MUST HAVE

 # Stucture Plane